In this guide we’ll be giving you a 2 and 3 day Wild Atlantic Way Donegal road trip itinerary that you can follow from start to finish.

 Whether you’re sitting on the grass above and gazing down at it, or walking along the sandy shores and listening to the waves crash, this horse-shoe shaped beach is an unspoiled gem.

 Take your time here and bask in the brilliance that surrounds you.
 This is one of the most widely missed stop off points in many Wild Atlantic Way Donegal guides.
 Make sure you don’t pass it by.

 The next stop in our Donegal itinerary is the often-missed Glencolmcille Folk Village.
 This is thatched-roof replica of a rural village offers a glimpse into what daily life was like in years past.

 Each cottage is an exact replica of a dwelling used by locals in each of the 18th, 19th and 20th centuries.
 Wander through the village at your lesure or take a guided tour if it tickles your fancy.

 If you read our guide to the craziest roads in Ireland, then you’ll recognise Glengesh Pass.
 The road here is mental, and I mean that in the best possible sense.

-Pro tip: as you’re approaching Glengesh from the Glencolmcille side, you’ll come across a little van selling coffee, with a bench close by.
+As you’re approaching Glengesh from the Glencolmcille side, you’ll come across a little van selling coffee, with a bench close by.
 Stop off here and you’ll get some great views of the valley below.

 I found this place by complete fluke on my first visit.
 Myself and a friend had just driven along Glengesh and had managed to get slightly lost.

 We kept on driving, hoping that we’d eventually stumble upon something interesting and BANG!
 Assaranca Waterfall.